Currumbin Creek Catchment

 Currumbin Creek is approximately 20 kilometres in length.
-Its catchment can be divided into two distinct systems, the freshwater; and estuarine, according to the spatial extent of tidal intrusion in the creek.
-These two systems are markedly different in terms of their hydrological processes, water quality and ecology.
+Its catchment can be divided into two distinct systems, freshwater and estuarine.
+These two systems are very different in terms of their hydrological processes, water quality and ecology.

 The catchment headwaters are in the inland ranges, but much of its length traverses agricultural land use areas and residential and commercial developments.

 The upper estuary is vegetated with narrow patches of mangrove and Casuarina forest.
 Mangrove, saltmarsh and Casuarina forest patches are present in the lower reaches of the estuary.
-These patches are bounded by residential and commercial areas.
+Residential and commercial areas border these patches.

-A long history of coastal development, associated clearing and dredging has significantly altered the estuary’s riparian and benthic zones.
-Dredging of the creek mouth and estuary channel has caused a distinct change to the ecology of estuary, transforming a historically brackish water system into a regularly flushed marine estuary environment.
+A long history of coastal development, associated clearing and dredging has significantly altered the estuary's riparian and benthic zones.
+Dredging of the creek mouth and estuary channel has caused a distinct change to the ecology of the estuary, transforming a historically brackish water system into a regularly-flushed marine estuary environment.

 View a map of the Currumbin Creek catchment area on the Southern Gold Coast Catchment Story, a map journal developed by the Queensland Wetlands Program in the Department of Environment and Science, in partnership with local councils, Healthy Land and Water and Gold Coast Waterways.

 Why not consider volunteering in your catchment?
 Visit the Watergum website to find out how to get involved.